avinesh-masih/Data-Analytics-Assignment/README.md

 Welcome to the **PW Skills Data Analytics Assignment** repository!

 > [!TIP]
-> Bookmark this repo and check back often — new assignments and projects will be added regularly.
+> Star this repository to keep it handy and show your support — new assignments and projects will be added regularly.

 This repository contains all practical and theoretical assignments from the **PW Skills Data Analytics course**, including work on Python, SQL, Statistics, Machine Learning, Data Visualization, KNN, PCA, and more.